 The couple had been going to a pub near their home for a long time even before 1 of the couple became less-abled and in a wheelchair and the disabled access was round the back, next to the bins at the back gate.
 You had to go over rough old cobble stones to get the ramp to the back fire-exit door to try and get in.
 There was no way of attracting attention to a member of staff because the back room that the back fire exit door wasn’t really used except on Sundays.
 At one time there used to be a small bell on the door jam next to the door but that had been taken off years before.

 If you didn’t know about the disabled access entrance, you would think that it wasn’t possible to get in as there were no signs on the front door to say where the access was.
-The couple had told the management on a couple of occasions and had asked to speak to the manager of the pub, but no reply ever came until they had gone to the pub one evening and went through the back gate and there was glass everywhere on the ramp, in the cobbled area and there was also a long piece of wood with a couple of old rusty bent nails stuck in the wood.
+The couple had told the management on a couple of occasions and had asked to speak to the manager of the pub, but no reply ever came until they had gone to the pub one evening and went through the back gate and there was glass everywhere on the ramp, in the cobbled area and there was also a long piece of wood with a couple of old rusty bent nails stuck in it.
 They couldn’t believe it, how dangerous not just for a wheelchair but any disabled person using the exit!
 The lady’s husband went round to the front to go through the pub to the back exit so he could open the fire door for me to come up the steep short slope, this meant leaving the young woman on her own in a dark corner of a building with no lighting whatsoever.